-- Pre-testicular azoospermia refers to the problems in hormones which are not producing healthy development of the sperm.
+Pre-testicular azoospermia refers to the problems in hormones that are not producing healthy development of the sperm.
 The hormonal imbalance can be treated with the help of medicines.

-- Testicular azoospermia refers to the problem in testicles which are not producing testosterone or not responding to the hormones produced by endocrine glands.
+Testicular azoospermia refers to the problem in testicles that are not producing testosterone or not responding to the hormones produced by endocrine glands.
 It can be treated through the procedures of IVF and ICSI.
-The ICSI is the process in which the single sperm is directly transferred to the egg.
+The ICSI is the process in which a single sperm is directly transferred to the egg.

-- Post-testicular azoospermia which is also known as obstructive azoospermia.
-Itrefers to blockage or when semen falls back into the bladder instead of ejaculating on the tip of semen.
-The blockage can be treated through microsurgical treatment in which the varicocele is removed or the dysfunctional of ejaculation is repaired.
+Post-testicular azoospermia is also known as obstructive azoospermia.
+It refers to blockage or when semen falls back into the bladder instead of ejaculating on the tip of semen.
+The blockage can be treated through microsurgical treatment in which the varicocele is removed or the dysfunction of ejaculation is repaired.

-- PGD which refers to preimplantation genetic diagnose that allow doctors to check embryos so that healthy embryos can be transferred.
+PGD refers to a preimplantation genetic diagnosis that allows doctors to check embryos so that healthy embryos can be transferred.

 The above-mentioned treatment is done after considering the following factors:

 The physical movement of testicles.

 Transrectal ultrasound to check for any abnormalities in male reproductive organs.